lil-skelly/seashell/README.md

   -P PAYLOAD, --payload PAYLOAD
                         metasploit payload to use for listener [msfconsole] --interactive, -i     Enables interactive mode.
 Any arguments besides -V will be ignored!
+  --output OUTPUT, -O OUTPUT
+                        Store payload in a file
 ```

 Seashell filters your results based on the shell type and OS specified.